microsoft/fluentui/packages/react-components/react-rating-preview/stories/RatingDisplay/RatingDisplayDescription.md

-A `RatingDisplay` can show a visual representation of a `Rating` as well as the average value and the aggregate number of ratings.
+`RatingDisplay` is used to communicate user sentiment.
+By default, it shows rating as filled stars out of 5, as well as a text displaying the average value and the aggregate number of ratings.

-`RatingDisplay` is not interactive and is used only for display purposes.